 If a person has a faulty gene from just one parent, they will have sickle cell trait but not sickle cell disease.
 If a person inherits a faulty gene from each parent, they will have sickle cell disease.

-HbSS: A person inherits two sickle cell genes, one from each parent.
+- HbSS: A person inherits two sickle cell genes, one from each parent.
 They will have sickle cell anemia, which is the most severe type of sickle cell disease.
 Doctors call it HbSS.

-HbSC: A person inherits a sickle cell gene from one parent.
+- HbSC: A person inherits a sickle cell gene from one parent.
 From the other parent, they inherit a gene that results in another type of abnormal hemoglobin.
 HbSC is usually less severe than HbSS.

-HbS beta-thalassemia: A person inherits a sickle cell gene from one parent and a gene for beta-thalassemia, another type of anemia, from the other.
+- HbS beta-thalassemia: A person inherits a sickle cell gene from one parent and a gene for beta-thalassemia, another type of anemia, from the other.

 Who does it affect?

-The signs, symptoms, and complications of sickle cell disease can happen at any age, and they will vary among individuals.
+If the body’s cells do not receive enough oxygen, many symptoms and complications can arise.
+These can happen at any age, and they will vary among individuals.

-- pain episodes
+- episodes of pain